AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module8/ex2.md

 ### Score a model

-Training a model is done by clicking the **Score** button.
+Scoring a model is done by clicking the **Score** button.

 ![DSW](./images/playscore.png)

-Click **Score** on the top toolbar to create a training run in the cell.
+Click **Score** on the top toolbar to create a scoring run in the cell.
 This executes the scoring data loader, pipeline and evaluator cells and generates evaluation metrics to gauge model performance.
-A log of commands and outputs from the training script will appear in the notebook (under the pipeline.py cell).
+A log of commands and outputs from the scoring script will appear in the notebook (under the pipeline.py cell).

-After clicking **Score**, the Training Run will start and will need a couple of minutes to complete.
+After clicking **Score**, the Scoring Run will start and will need a couple of minutes to complete.

 ![DSW](./images/slog1.png)
 ...